m0lentum/splatter/README.md

 Alternatively for GLFW, GLEW and GLM, you can download the sources and set the CMake variables GLFW_SRC_DIR, GLEW_SRC_DIR and/or GLM_SRC_DIR respectively.

-If you really want to compile this yourself and need more detailed instructions, bug me on [Twitter](https://twitter.com/moletrooper) and I might write some.